Palleri/dockcheck-slim/README.md

 # dockcheck-slim

 A notification service for new docker images.
-Checking for new images at startup, once a day.
+Checking for new images at startup and once a day.

 ## Based on [mag37/dockcheck](https://github.com/mag37/dockcheck)